MosesHimself/Software-Eng-Final-Proj/README.md

 - [Here](https://github.com/MosesHimself/Software-Eng-Final-Proj/blob/master/SmartSheetEmail.png) is the email they had sent me.
 - Since we could not export the data as they had claimed, we had to transfer our Kanban board over to a Google Spreadsheet last minute.
 ## Daily Scrum Meetings
-- Tuesdays and Thursday we met before class and just talked about what we did the day prior, what we will do that day, and any troubles
+- Tuesdays and Thursday we met before class and just talked about what we did the day prior, what we will do that day, and any troubles.
-- Wednesday and Friday we met during the day, had a similar scrum meeting as specified above, and additionally had an hour or so of group work
+- Wednesday and Friday we met during the day, had a similar scrum meeting as specified above, and additionally had an hour or so of group work.

 ## Sprint 1
 ### Timeline: October 9th - October 27th